Skip to main content

 Here are some of the built-in features that you can use to create more accessible sites with Guesty Websites.

-Correct Semantics by Default
+Correct semantics by default

 Where possible, Guesty Websites leverages semantic HTML5 elements.
 This is the best practice for accessibility, as the standards of HTML implement a lot of good UX out of the box for assistive tools.
-The foundation of Guesty’s accessibility strategy is to rely on the standard HTML functionality.
+The foundation of Guesty Websites accessibility strategy is to rely on the standard HTML functionality.
 For example, headers use header tags (<h1>).
 This ensures the best accessibility functionality, as it’s already baked into browsers and supported by screen readers.

-Heading Tags
+Heading tags

 By using heading tags, you help visitors who use screen readers understand your website and how it's organized.
 Heading tags (h1, h2, h3, and so on) break the content on a page up into related chunks of information.
 Keep the following in mind: